How Many Tornadoes In Georgia 2022

 Warm, Moist Air

 Warm, moist air from the Gulf of Mexico is a primary ingredient for thunderstorm and tornado development in Georgia.
-This air mass provides the necessary instability and energy for storms to form and intensify.
+Think about it: this air mass provides the necessary instability and energy for storms to form and intensify.
 When this warm, moist air collides with cooler, drier air, it can create a volatile atmospheric environment conducive to tornado formation.

 Wind Shear